Kristin Tyndall, Senior Editor

 3. MWF and TR: Course catalogues often use single-letter abbreviations to indicate which days of the week a class meets on (MWF or TR).
 But as one administrator shared with EAB, multiple students didn't realize that "R" means "Thursday," and they had missed several weeks of Thursday sessions.

 4. FAFSA: Researchers estimate students lose out on billions of dollars in financial aid each year by not filling out this form.
 But narratives from first-generation students often cite the term "FAFSA" as one of the terms that confused them when they arrived on campus.
+On top of that, many students need to work with their family to fill out the FAFSA, and this can be even harder if their parents didn't go to college or if their family speaks a language other than English at home.

 5. Syllabus: Receiving a syllabus—and having no idea what that meant—was one of the bewildering experiences that one student faced on her first day of community college, she recently told the Detroit Free Press.